 - Known for family style homes outside of “city living”.

-- This quadrant was mostly the Navy Shipyard and not much residential housing until WW II build out of town houses in Bellevue to house military families working at Bolling Air Force Base.
+- This quadrant was mostly the Navy Shipyard and didn’t contain much residential housing until WW II when town houses we built in Bellevue to house military families working at Bolling Air Force Base.

 - 1985 Danbury Station was built out as part of Bellebue

-- Currently under full redevelopment, now called The Wharf.
+- Currently under full redevelopment with releases in phases, now called The Wharf.